wvdschel/spaceheater/README.md

 # Performance
 - stop evaluating when the algorithm reaches game over in all branches
 - const usize type parameter for board sizes?
+- Convert scoring functions to use i64, not S: Ord + ...

 # Game logic
 ## Unsupported game features